UNC Transfer, Johnson, commits to Penn State

 Johnson averaged 4.1 points-per-game last season for the Tar Heels.
 He saw action in 27 games.

-He’s the second marquee transfer Mike Rhoades has landed since being named head coach after bringing A-10 Player of the Year Ace Baldwin with him from VCU.
+He’s the top-100 transfer Mike Rhoades has landed since being named head coach after bringing A-10 Player of the Year Ace Baldwin with him from VCU, and Temple’s Nick Kern.